abaird986/aws-modern-application-workshop/README.md

 As a great next step, to learn more about the inner workings of the Mythical Mysfits website that you've created, dive into the provided CloudFormation templates and the resources declared within them.

 We hope you have enjoyed the AWS Modern Application Workshop!
-If you have any feedback or questions, don't hesitate to post a comment or send an email to andbaird@amazon.com.
+If you find any issues or have feedback/questions, don't hesitate to open an issue or send an email to andbaird@amazon.com.

 Thank you!